arunjose696/Twitcher/README.md

 ![image](https://user-images.githubusercontent.com/40291569/169718155-48051568-e598-45f9-9104-6bd689c93591.png)

 # HOW IT WORKS:
-1. A friendly user interface for beginners, Firstly after start opening the app there are two tabs or feature to “Add a Bird” (For Bird Watcher) and the second is f! or viewing all the birds list.
+1. A friendly user interface for beginners, Firstly after start opening the app there are two tabs or feature to “Add a Bird” (For Bird Watcher) and the second is for viewing all the birds list.
-2. By Clicking on the “Add a Bird” tab here the user will add the information about the bird like its name, description (about family, geographic region, species etc.)
+2. By Clicking on the “Add a Bird” tab here the user will add the information about the bird like its name, description (about family, geographic region, species, location etc.)
 3. Under this feature we can take the Bird Photo by clicking on the Camera Feature which is classified using AI Model to get the bird’s name which user can change.
-4. Whenever I take picture by using the Machine Learning Model it automatically picks the bird’s name.
+4. Whenever we take picture by using the Machine Learning Model it automatically picks the bird’s name.
+5. Based on the bird name, the wiki link field automatically populates the link.
+7. The category field is a custom field where user can either select from the options given(small, big, large) or give user's choice for it.
-5. By Clicking on the tab “ View All Bird” here the user will find or view the list of the birds with their name, picture, date, time, category, description.
+8. By Clicking on the tab “ View all Birds” here the user will find or view the list of the birds saved in the database.
-6. Under the “View All Bird” tab there is an addition feature of “Wiki Link” where the user knows more about the bird.
-7. A Toggle Bar for Wikipedia Link where I can know more about the bird (its species, family, scientific name, geographical region etc).
+9. On clicking on each bird names, it gives all the details such as name, picture, date, time, category, description, wiki link, location.
+10. The “Wiki Link” present under the “View all Birds” tab is clickable, which directs to the respective wikipedia page.
+11. Under the “View all Birds” tab, search bar is provided for user to view only the birds by giving the names.
+12. Also a navigation drawer is provided with filter by date and export options.
+13. On clicking Export, user can extract the data locally to ones phone.
+14. On clicking Filter options, a provision to select FROM and TO date to filter the birds list is provided.
+15. On the main page, Admin user is given the privilage to login and delete the data from the database that is older than 6 months.
+16. On the main page, there is another activity called IOC Bird List, which lists the Bird name, sub species and sub region from an open access resource of the international community.

 # FEATURES:
 1. No sign-ups